 The Learning Support Faculty visits and liaises closely with our partner primary schools during the summer term to ensure any information regarding a student’s SEN is passed on to the teaching staff at Wolfreton.
 Non-feeder primary schools also provide us with written information and files for students with SEN. All information is collated into a confidential SEN Bulletin which is given to all teaching staff at the start of the Autumn term and updated as required.

 On entry to the school, students’ reading comprehension and spelling skills are assessed and this information is used to identify any literacy intervention that a student may require.
 Students who receive intervention are reassessed at the end of the year to track progress and review intervention needs.

 All teachers work to meet the needs of all students, including those with special needs and gifted and talented students, in ordinary classes where possible.
 This may include support through extra staff in classes or small withdrawal groups.
 The support arrangements can involve limited or extended support and setting in some cases.

-- Ms Williams (SENCO and Learning Support Curriculum Area Leader)
+- Mrs Harris (SENCO and Learning Support Curriculum Area Leader)

 At Key Stage 3 students may benefit from a range of interventions which are provided as appropriate.
 These include: